 We drive high into the hills where lush and leafy tea estates teeter down the rugged mountainsides until we reach Nuwara Eliya for a taste of ye olde British culture at The Grand Hotel.

 An elegant colonial confection, built in 1828, sweeps me back to the days of the Raj.
-I am so lost in imagined conversation with ghosts of guests past, and mentally indulging in grand tea parties with my pinky stuck out just so that I almost forget I’ll be doing just that, over a towering high tea of dainty cakes and savouries in just a few moments.
+I am so lost in imagined conversation with ghosts of guests past, and mentally indulging in grand tea parties with my pinky stuck out just so that I almost forget we’re doing just that, over a towering high tea of dainty cakes and savouries .

 10. Ride the rickety Blue Train in Sri Lanka

 Shake and rattle as we roll on the rickety Blue Train from Ella to Kandy.
 We’re seated in a cabin packed with laughing local musicians and passengers dangling decorously from open doorways as they attempt to snap the perfect selfie.
-It’s undoubtedly one of the most fun, and breathtaking, commutes I’ve ever undertaken and another not to be missed experience in Sri Lanka.
+It’s undoubtedly one of the most fun, and breathtaking, commutes I’ve ever undertaken and another not to be missed experience in Sri Lanka with kids.

 SRI LANKA WITH KIDS – NEED TO KNOW BEFORE YOU GO